lynas/repository-popularity/README.md

 - Authentication and authorization can be added
 - More granular exception handling can be implemented
 - Pagination can be added
-- Application can be converted as non-blocking api